 Dogs that complete the card in their first run and are graded will not be required to run again.
 Only dogs of sufficient standard, which have not obtained a grading in their first run, are to be considered for a second run.
 Judges should not be tempted to run a dog a second time to try and up-grade it if they have been able to give it a grading in its first run.

 - Persistently casting back on the wind

 - Missing game birds on the beat

 The following deviations from the above Guidelines should apply for Pointing Tests on grouse moors:

 Dogs should be run on open moorland and into the wind wherever possible, but the available ground and route of the day will determine this.
 Dogs should cover a beat of at least 100 metres, but on many occasions when birds are at lower densities, much wider beats may be appropriate.
-Dogs should work with pace, drive and determination.
-Credit should be given to dogs which point grouse (all species), snipe and golden plover.
+Dogs should work with pace, drive, and determination.
+Credit should be given to dogs that point grouse (all species), snipe, and golden plover.
 Dogs should not be penalized for failing to point snipe or golden plover.